pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 Where:

-- `REPO` specifies the repository
+- `REPO` specifies the repository.
+For example, java-web-app, my-apps/java-web-app/c7ls8bakd87sakjda8d7.tar.gz
-	- E.g., java-web-app
-	- E.g., my-apps/java-web-app/c7ls8bakd87sakjda8d7.tar.gz
-- `ORG` is the source code's organization
+- `ORG` is the source code's organization.
+For example, gitrepository, gitrepositiory-kj32kal8
-	- E.g., gitrepository
-	- E.g., gitrepositiory-kj32kal8

 For example: